SiewLinYap/SiewLinYap.github.io/_portfolio/Project3_analysis_on_housing_data.md

 - 1Fam :	Single-family Detached
 - OverallQual : 6	Above Average             => quality is still within the mean quality level of majority

-The closest explanation to the outlier point in which the unit had low predicted saleprice even after factoring renovate-able features was due to the house physical condition of being ancient old house with irregular size situated at non-prime location
+The closest explanation to the outlier point in which the unit had low predicted saleprice even after factoring renovate-able features was due to the house physical condition of being ancient old house with irregular size situated at non-prime location.

 #### 2.2 Use of Coefficients for Decision Making : To buy / Not to Buy